 Department: Department of Communication

-Specializations/Concentrations: Specializations in General Communication; Corporate Communication; Concentrations in Marketing Communication; Media Management
+Specializations/Concentrations: Concentrations in General Communication; Corporate Communication; Marketing Communication; Media Management

 Websites: Department and Program